|

 showed little interest in changing it.
 Within a week all

 symptoms disappeared.
-She stopped drinking the Fennel tea
+She stopped drinking the fennel tea

-but continued to chew Calamus root, as she stated that she
+but continued to chew calamus root, as she stated that she

 had "acquired a taste for it".
 The gas had not returned